Adamruns/iroarpremium/README.md

 ## **Features**

-- **Integrated Professor Ratings**: Automatically displays ratings, average difficulty, number of ratings, and percentage of students who would take the professor again, directly from Rate My Professors.
+- **Integrated Professor Ratings**: Automatically displays ratings, average difficulty, number of ratings, and percentage of students who would take the professor again, directly from Rate My Professors using GraphQL API.
 - **Grade Distribution Data**: Shows detailed grade distributions for each professor, sourced from Clemson's grade distribution CSVs.
 - **Simplified Interface**: The extension cleans up unnecessary text and formats data to fit seamlessly within the iRoar interface, ensuring a smooth user experience even on smaller screens.